mainwp/mainwp/readme.txt

 MainWP follows the tradition of WordPress and is [open source](https://github.com/mainwp/mainwp), [private](https://mainwp.com/protect-your-data/), and [fully extendable](https://mainwp.dev).
 The fact that MainWP is open source and extendable means you have almost unlimited customization option, this allows you to run your WordPress management business as you see fit.

+= How do I know my sites are secure using MainWP? =
+We take security very seriously at MainWP.
+We welcome any peer review of our [100% open source](https://github.com/mainwp/mainwp) to ensure nobody's MainWP management system is ever compromised or hacked.

+We also participate in the [HackerOne](https://www.hackerone.com) bug bounty program; this allows ethical hackers to review MainWP code and directly share any vulnerability information with us in return for a monetary reward.

 = How do I customize MainWP for my needs? =
 If you want to make some basic changes to the look of your Dashboard, you can use our prebuilt [Custom Dashbboard](https://mainwp.com/extension/mainwp-custom-dashboard-extension/) Extension, or if you want to dig in and build Extensions, you can learn all about Extension creation at [MainWP.dev](https://mainwp.dev)